If You Have a Pitch Meeting in 60 Days — Read This

 Here's how to spend the time you have — roughly in this order.

-Weeks 4–6: Build and cut
+Weeks 4–6: Build the deck.
+Then cut it in half.

-You've got the meeting.
+You already got the meeting.
 That's the hard part.
 Now make sure the deck earns every second of it.

 See our work